ACHES and PAINS: What Your Joints, Muscles and Nerves are Trying to Tell You

 Extremities need a steady supply of oxygen and nutrients critical to all cells.
 Exercise, healthy blood vessels and blood sugar levels help ensure this.
 Ischemia or constricted blood vessels interfere with supply.
 Cells can’t recover from injury, reproduce or fight infection.
 This can lead to colour changes (pale or blue) and cold extremities such as with Raynaud’s disease.
 Restless Leg Syndrome involves uncomfortable sensations in legs – especially at night – unless you move them.
 This can occur with inflammation; low iron, magnesium or dopamine levels.

 Past injury sites will always be weaker and more prone to problems.
 But supportive behaviours can prevent significant issues. #1: achieve a healthy weight to prevent excess strain.
-Employ an anti-inflammatory diet (Omega 3 from fish and whole linseed; fire-quelling antioxidants from 5 servings of 5 colours of veg and fruit daily especially berries, virgin olive oil; see The Shape Diet to eat for your metabolic body-type); gentle exercise strategies (6 x 30 minutes weekly; eg walking, yoga, swimming, Vibex) and consider massage, acupuncture, or osteopathy.
+Employ an anti-inflammatory diet (Omega 3 from fish and whole linseed; fire-quelling antioxidants from 5 servings of 5 colours of veg and fruit daily especially berries, virgin olive oil; see The Shape Diet to eat for your metabolic body-type); gentle exercise strategies (6 x 30 minutes weekly; eg walking, yoga, swimming, tai chi) and consider massage, acupuncture, osteopathy, and physiotherapy.